vivekgangwar02/TensorFlow-NeuralNetwork/Readme.md

-To run and test the Music Instrument Identifier Model,run in bash shell with ipython3 installed.
+To run and test the 'Music Instrument Identifier' Model,run in bash shell with ipython3 installed.
 Usage:
 ipython3 main.py